regevbr/unlocker/readme.md

 **RECOMMENDATION**
 ---
-I would recommend using auto-unlocker instead of this unlocker as it is a better solution and actively supported by Paulo here on GitHub.
+I would recommend using auto-unlocker instead of this unlocker as it is a better solution and actively supported by Paolo here on GitHub.

 <https://github.com/paolo-projects/auto-unlocker>